mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 4. An in-kind service provider.
 5. An independent contractor or businessperson working at a school site.

-**Sync process will be created by MDE to populate Staff Tables.**
+**A sync process created by MDE is used to populate Staff Tables.**

 ### Resource: Program

 **Description**

 *Ed-Fi Description*: This entity represents any program designed to work in conjunction with, or as a supplement to, the main academic program.
 Programs may provide instruction, training, services, or benefits through federal, state, or local agencies.
-Programs may also include organized extracurricular activities for students. **MDE will automatically create programs for each LEA** with the program types identified in the [ProgramTypeDescriptor table](/descriptorTables/ProgramTypeDescriptor.csv).
+Programs may also include organized extracurricular activities for students. **MDE automatically creates programs for each LEA** with the program types identified in the [ProgramTypeDescriptor table](/descriptorTables/ProgramTypeDescriptor.csv).

 ## Ed-Fi Model Dependency
 Ed-Fi uses a data-dependency security model that enforces the order of creation when inserting various records via the API.
 This is often encountered via API errors such as the following: